bbc/genie-starter-pack/docs/gameplay-components/custom-settings.md

 ```

 A new setting can be created by adding an additional object to the `settings` array and giving it the following properties:
-- `key` -> A key value used to identify the setting.
+- `key`: A key value used to identify the setting.
-- `type` -> Determines the format of the setting.
+- `type`: Determines the format of the setting.
 For instance, a `toggle` setting can be toggled between `on` and `off`.
-- `title` -> The name of the setting, as it will appear in CAGE.
+- `title`:The name of the setting, as it will appear in CAGE.
-- `description` -> A short description of what the setting does.
+- `description`: A short description of what the setting does.
 This will appear under the settings title in CAGE.

 ## How do I access the value of a setting within the gameplay component?
 Import Genie's settings module and then call its `getAllSettings()` function.
 Under the hood this will retrieve the settings from the GMI.